m-kupiec/compendium-typescript/README.md

 "Much like variable type annotations, you usually don’t need a return type annotation because TypeScript will infer the function’s return type based on its `return` statements. . . .
 Some codebases will explicitly specify a return type for documentation purposes, to prevent accidental changes, or just for personal preference." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))

-### Interfaces vs. Type Aliases

-#### Differences

-"there are two syntaxes for building types: Interfaces and Types." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html))

-"Almost all features of an `interface` are available in `type`" ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))

-"the key distinction is that a type cannot be re-opened to add new properties vs an interface which is always extendable." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))

-Limitations of interfaces:

-- "Interfaces may only be used to declare the shapes of objects, not rename primitives." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))

-Limitations of type aliases:

-- "Type aliases may not participate in declaration merging, but interfaces can." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))
-- "Using interfaces with extends can often be more performant for the compiler than type aliases with intersections" ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))

-#### Choice

-"You should prefer `interface`.
-Use `type` when you need specific features." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html))

-"For the most part, you can choose based on personal preference, and TypeScript will tell you if it needs something to be the other kind of declaration.
-If you would like a heuristic, use `interface` until you need to use features from `type`." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))

 ### Interface Declaration

 #### General